-- Equitable allocation by the state of federal funding for homeland security. - Community policing efforts empowering its residents to aid in safer communities. - Legislation that permits public safety vehicle operators to pursue criminals in a reasonably safe manner without exposing municipal taxpayers to protracted litigation expenses. - Maintaining control of municipal public safety units. - Municipalities' ability to enforce building and safety regulations absent from state interference. - The authority for local units to install "red light cameras" at intersections within their jurisdiction and use digital photography as a means of proof that a driver violated the law by not stopping at a red light. - County authority and responsibility for operating and funding the public service answer points (PSAPs) for the purposes of answering E911 calls and dispatching services unless there is an inter-local agreement between the county and a city or town to operate and fund a PSAP otherwise. - Allowing local units to have greater flexibility to control illegal drug and substance use and manufacturing such as methamphetamine, synthetic drugs and opioids as well as encouraging the state to require that pseudoephedrine only be purchased with a prescription and provide more resources to cities and towns to deal with drug and substance abuse.
+- Equitable allocation by the state of federal funding for homeland security. - Community policing efforts empowering its residents to aid in safer communities. - Legislation that permits public safety vehicle operators to pursue criminals in a reasonably safe manner without exposing municipal taxpayers to protracted litigation expenses. - Maintaining control of municipal public safety units. - Municipalities' ability to enforce building and safety regulations absent from state interference. - The authority for local units to install "red light cameras" at intersections within their jurisdiction and use digital photography as a means of proof that a driver violated the law by not stopping at a red light. - County authority and responsibility for operating and funding the public service answer points (PSAPs) for the purposes of answering E911 calls and dispatching services unless there is an inter-local agreement between the county and a city or town to operate and fund a PSAP otherwise; should a municipal PSAP exist, a percentage of the PSAP funds should be allotted for operation of this PSAP - Allowing local units to have greater flexibility to control illegal drug and substance use and manufacturing such as methamphetamine, synthetic drugs and opioids as well as encouraging the state to require that pseudoephedrine only be purchased with a prescription and provide more resources to cities and towns to deal with drug and substance abuse.

-- Freedom from state mandates regarding the use of new technologies (such as police body cameras, drones, reverse 911) without the necessary funding for equipment, training, record keeping and administration. - The use of needle exchange programs as one of the tools to promote public health and safety when a threat to public health and safety exists as determined by local officials. - Increased resources, including training for police and firefighters, for local units of government to address the needs of citizens with mental health problems.
+- Freedom from state mandates regarding the use of new technologies (such as police body cameras, drones, reverse 911) without the necessary funding for equipment, training, record keeping and administration. - The use of needle exchange programs as one of the tools to promote public health and safety when a threat to public health and safety exists as determined by local officials. - Increased resources, including training for police and firefighters, for local units of government to address the needs of citizens with mental health problems. - Uniform police officer training, including both classroom and tactical instruction, through the Indiana Law Enforcement Academy as well as adequate funding to support the Academy.